elastic/integrations/packages/haproxy/docs/README.md

 The `info` and `stat` datasets were tested with tested with HAProxy versions from 1.6, 1.7, 1.8 to 2.0.

+## Troubleshooting

+If `source.address` is shown conflicted under ``metrics-*`` data view, then this issue can be solved by [reindexing](https://www.elastic.co/guide/en/elasticsearch/reference/current/use-a-data-stream.html#reindex-with-a-data-stream) the `stat` data stream indices.

 ## Logs

 ### log